i-kush/template-spring-boot-reader-writer-balancer/README.md

 2. Run Spring Boot application in the IDE or terminal via `./gradlew bootRun`
 3. Hit get/post endpoint on the base URL `localhost:8080`
 4. Verify DB content - write query was routed to the writer DB and read query was routed to the reader DB

+## Important notes
+- `@Primary` data source still should be defined in order to successfully initialise entity manager and related JPA beans
+- Aspect order should be higher than the transactional related ones, including the router itself